radualexandrub/Study/OperatingSystems/Windows10Backup/Windows 10 Complete Backup Guide for myself.md

 - Also keep in mind it's recommended to install packages via `conda` package manager.
 In extreme cases, where a module can't be found via `conda`, it can be installed via `pip` (package installer for Python).

+IMPORTANT: If your current activated environment doesn't show up when running `jupyter notebook` from CLI:

+- run `conda install ipykernel`
+- then add manually the new kernel to Jupyter Notebook using<br/>`python -m ipykernel install --user --name your_env_name --display-name "Python (your_env_name)"`
+- when running a `ipynb` file in Jupyter, click on `Kernel` (navbar) -> `Change Kernel` -> Select your new kernel.

 <br/>

 ### Creating Tensorflow GPU environment (NVidia)